bluelightco/blog-redux-toolkit-typescript/README.md

 After the dependencies are installed, create a file for your Redux Store.
 Ex: src/store/index.ts

 Within this file, you must use the “configureStore” function of ReduxToolkit to create your store and later export it.

+> configureStore: Function that provides simplified configuration options to combine all your reducers or add any middleware.

 ```
 import { configureStore } from '@reduxjs/toolkit'